-Ganesh makes his home with his father and his mother.
-Carrying water, caring for animals and washing clothes are his household duties.
+Ganesh lives with his father and his mother.
+He is responsible for carrying water, caring for animals and washing clothes.
 His father is sometimes employed as a laborer and his mother maintains the home.
 There are 3 children in the family.

 For fun, Ganesh enjoys soccer, singing and art.
 He attends church activities, Vacation Bible School and camp regularly and is in middle school where his performance is average.